-Serving as a Search and Rescue Technician (SARTech) with the Royal Canadian Air Force (RCAF) for 19 years, Dave MacDonald witnessed the unnecessary suffering and loss of life in situations that could have had better outcomes.
+Serving as a Search and Rescue Technician (SARTech) with the Royal Canadian Air Force (RCAF) for 19 years (similar to American Pararescue, without the Combat Role), Dave MacDonald witnessed the unnecessary suffering and loss of life in situations that could have had better outcomes.
 Observing firsthand the lack of a standardized survival training programs, the inadequacy of most instruction, and the profusion of complicated or misdirected intentions, Dave – along with his aboriginal wife – founded the International Canadian School of Survival Inc. (ICSOS).

 ICSOS has adopted a method of survival instruction based off and mirroring the RCAF’s standards of information (and taught throughout the militaries of NATO) and within the Search and Rescue community.
 ICSOS teaches a Survival Pattern that can be used in any environment – arctic, desert, jungle, grasslands, or forest; and whether travelling by boat, plane, or overland.
 This unique training program compliments and often underlines any disaster preparedness planning, whether urban or wilderness, man-made or natural disaster.